lou-knudsen-2023/devacademy-buddy/README.md

 **Ado:**
 - Stress: Panic, (rushing, not really careful with making decision), stay inside head, fasting (morning will be fine, afternoon head doesn’t work (get headache))
-- What can we do to telp: Not making decision a lot, tell you what to do.
+- What can we do to help: Not making decision a lot, tell you what to do.

 **Emily:**
 - Stress: Shut down, face goes stone, remove myself (or need to remove myself) need a breather.